 As the train approaches the platform, be sure to stand behind the yellow line.
 I knew a girl once who didn’t do this and hit her head on the train and got a concussion!
 If the platform is really busy, play it safe and stand behind the crowds.
 Better to be safe than sorry and wait for the next train if you can’t get on straight away.

 The London Underground is no doubt one of the best public transportation systems in the world, but it does come with its faults.
 Sometimes trains break down, are delayed, etc. It can be very frustrating when you are trying to get from A to B. The Tube Map App I mentioned above will let you know if there are delays on any of the lines, so be sure to check that out before you travel anywhere.
+Should you be wanting to travel elsewhere it could be important you get railway news in the UK to ensure you won’t be left stranded or delayed!
 If your train is delayed whilst you are on it you may have to wait it out until it reaches the platform and then you can move on to plan B. Ask a member of station staff what the best alternate route is or check the tube map to see if there’s another line you could jump on to get to your destination.

 Mind the Gap!